 Equally surprising is the finding – based on identifying and tracing the whereabouts of some of the purchasers and early owners of these micro-carvings – that his studio was not in the Southern Netherlands, as was long assumed, but must have been in the north, possibly in Delft.
 This discovery challenges the often prevailing view that the flourishing of the arts in the late Middle Ages occurred mainly in the southern provinces of the Low Countries.

-Paternoster bead made for King Henry VIII of England and his wife Catherine of Aragon, Adam Dircksz. and workshop, 1509-1526, Chatsworth House (UK), Collection of the Duke of Devonshire & The Trustees of the Chatsworth Settlement
+Paternoster bead made for King Henry VIII of England and his wife Catherine of Aragon, Adam Dircksz. and workshop, 1509-1526, The Trustees of the Chatsworth Settlement

 It has also become clear through recent research that these miniature boxwood devotional items served not only a religious purpose (i.e. to support prayer and devotion), but also had a certain element of play and entertainment to them.
 Their complexity draws the user into a playful, visual hunt for unexpected ways to unlock them and discover their hidden images.
 This playful aspect requires greater concentration and deepens the meditation.